SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   If you need to give a constant or variable the same name as a reserved Swift keyword, you can do so by surrounding the keyword with back ticks (`````) when using it as a name.
+   If you need to give a constant or variable the same name as a reserved Swift keyword, surround the keyword with back ticks (`````) when using it as a name.
-   However, you should avoid using keywords as names unless you have absolutely no choice.
+   However, avoid using keywords as names unless you have absolutely no choice.

 ..
 QUESTION: I've deliberately not given an example here, because I don't want to suggest that such an example is